Find the perfect plant for your garden.

 Hardiness Zone: 3a

 An exotic semi-tropical accent shrub or small tree adorned with massive dangling panicles of pinkish-white flowers in early summer followed by dazzling red, coral and white berries; makes a wonderful street or boulevard tree for warm climates

 Ivory Silk Tree Lilac (tree form) features showy plumes of fragrant creamy white flowers rising above the foliage from late spring to early summer.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The smooth dark red bark adds an interesting dimension to the landscape.

 Ivory Silk Tree Lilac (tree form) is a dense deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.